BCom Effective Listening Notes Study Material

 It is necessary to know the objectives and advantages of effective listening.
 They are as follows:

-- Listening increases communication capacity.
+1. Listening increases communication capacity.
 If the listener is good, then the chances of confusion and error will get reduced, repetition of words will also get reduced time will not be wasted, and thus productivity will increase.
-In short, listener’s work-capacity will increase.
+In short, the listener’s work capacity will increase.

-- Effective listening will increase the sense of awareness in an organisation.
+2. Effective listening will increase the sense of awareness in an organization.

-- Good listening influence others to listen with care.
+8. Good listening influences others to listen with care.

-- Effective listening creates the feeling of importance, recognition and appreciation among the employees.
+9. Effective listening creates a feeling of importance, recognition, and appreciation among employees.

-- Listening also helps the organisation to form better policies.
-If we listen careful the ideas and suggestions of subordinates and co-workers then we will get the indication as to which type of policies are more suitable.
+10. Listening also helps the organization form better policies.
+If we listen carefully to the ideas and suggestions of subordinates and co-workers then we will get the indication as to which type of policies are more suitable.

-Effective listening is an unique art.
-It needs alertness, eagerness, patience and practice Proper training can increase listening capacity by 25 percent.
-When a speaker is talking with 100 to 200 words per minute and the listener is in a position to receive more than that, then he will be taken as a good listener, because he is concentrating on the message A good listener utilises his time in understanding the objectives of the speakers message and tries to understand its real meaning, and also studies and analyses it properly.
+Effective listening is a unique art.
+It needs alertness, eagerness, patience, and practice Proper training can increase listening capacity by 25 percent.
+When a speaker is talking with 100 to 200 words per minute and the listener is in a position to receive more than that, then he will be taken as a good listener, because he is concentrating on the message A good listener utilizes his time in understanding the objectives of the speaker’s message and tries to understand its real meaning, and also studies and analyses it properly.

 IMPORTANCE OF LISTENING IN BUSINESS COMMUNICATION

-- Listening is an important part of communication process.
-One third of communication is devoted to speaking, writing and reading.
-An efficient officer spends 50 percent of his time in listening.
+1. Listening is an important part of the communication process.
+One-third of communication is devoted to speaking, writing, and reading.
+An efficient officer spends 50 percent of his time listening.

-- Conscious and alert mind is needed for effective listening.
-It should be free from unfavourable emotions like jealousy, enmity, hate and anger, because there presence results in poor listening.
+3. A conscious and alert mind is needed for effective listening.
+It should be free from unfavorable emotions like jealousy, enmity, hate, and anger because their presence results in poor listening.

 Barriers to Effective Listening